-- Parents' and carers' attention will be drawn to the school E-safety Policy in newsletters, the school brochure and on the school website.
-Links supporting guidance on keeping children safe online will be available on the school website. - The school will raise parent awareness of internet safety by offering e-safety training annually through parent information evenings and providing lists of supporting organisations/resources on the school website. - If parents have concerns or queries in relation to online safety, these should be raised in the first instance with the Headteacher/DSL. - Concerns or queries about this policy can be raised with any member of staff or the Headteacher. - Parental permission will be sought before using educational software 2Simple 'Evidence Me' as a way of sharing children's work and learning journey.
+- Parents' and carers' attention will be drawn to the school Online Safety Policy in newsletters, the school brochure and on the school website.
+Links supporting guidance on keeping children safe online will be available on the school website. - The school will raise parent awareness of internet safety by offering online safety training annually through parent information evenings and providing lists of supporting organisations/resourceson the school website. - If parents have concerns or queries in relation to online safety, these should be raised in the first instance with the Headteacher/DSL. - Concerns or queries about this policy can be raised with any member of staff or the Headteacher.